wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

    -- Wikipedia

-In this respect, skill-based routing is also based on call distribution to agents through waiting queues, but one or many skills can be assigned to each agent, and call can be distributed to the most suitable agent.
+In this respect, skills-based routing is also based on call distribution to agents through waiting queues, but one or many skills can be assigned to each agent, and call can be distributed to the most suitable agent.

-In skill-based routing, you will have to find a way to be able to tag the call for a specific skill need.
+In skills-based routing, you will have to find a way to be able to tag the call for a specific skill need.
 This can be done for example by entering the call distribution system using different incoming call numbers, using an IVR to let the caller do his own choice, or by requesting to the information system database the customer profile.